The primary requirements for admission into this program are:

 - Applications of those considered admissible by the committee will be available for review by the faculty, including those you have speciﬁed.

-- Fellowships, scholarships, and assistantships are awarded on an annual cycle beginning in the Fall Quarter.
+- Fellowships and scholarships are awarded on an annual cycle beginning in the Fall Quarter.

 - Research assistantships and teaching assistantships are also available throughout the various departments.
-Applications for departmental assistantships can be obtained from the department office.
+Applications for departmental teaching assistantships can be obtained from the department oﬃce.
+Research assistantships are typically offered by faculty directly.

 - Other ﬁnancial aid is available through loans, grants, and work-study.
 The Financial Aid Oﬃce can provide students with information and applications.

-- Graduate applicants who are US citizens or permanent residents or immigrants are required to file a "Free Application for Federal Student Aid " (FAFSA) as early as possible, but no later than March 1.
-This form, submitted directly to the Federal Student Aid Program Office, Iowa City, Iowa, is used to determine financial need only.
-Financial need is a component of the eligibility criteria for many fellowships, and for all forms of financial aid.
+- Graduate applicants who are US citizens or permanent residents or immigrants are required to ﬁle a "Free Application for Federal Student Aid" (FAFSA) as early as possible, as March 1 is the priority deadline.
+This application, submitted directly to the Federal Student Aid Program Oﬃceis used to determine ﬁnancial need.
+Financial need is a component of the eligibility criteria for many fellowships, and for all forms of ﬁnancial aid, which is why it is required prior to any financial awards or aid disbursing to the student.
 The FAFSA may be obtained from any US institution of higher education or online.

 Funding and Financial Aid

-The Financial Aid Office can provide students with information and applications.
-You are encouraged to apply for all forms of financial support for which you meet the qualifications.
-The Graduate Studies web site includes information about funding.
+The Financial Aid Oﬃce can provide students with information and applications.
+You are encouraged to apply for all forms of ﬁnancial support for which you meet the qualiﬁcations.
+The Graduate Studies website also includes many financial resources.

 Additional Sources of Information